-17.0 HOW SUPPLIED
+HOW SUPPLIED

 - The Minerva Disposable Handpiece is supplied sterile. - The Minerva Disposable Handpiece is intended for single-patient and single-use only.
-Do not re-sterilize the Minerva Disposable Handpiece. - The Minerva RF Controller is supplied in a semi-ready-to-use state.
-The shipping box contains the Minerva RF Controller, Footswitch, and a detached power cord. - Minerva argon and CO2 canisters are supplied separately.
+Do not resterilize the Handpiece. - The Minerva Desiccant is supplied non-sterile. - The Minerva RF Controller is supplied in a semi-ready-to-use state.
+The shipping box contains the Minerva RF Controller, Minerva Footswitch, and a detached Power Cord. - Minerva argon and CO2 canisters are supplied separately.